CosmicFluke/odds-and-ends/README.md

 ### Asher Minden-Webb's odds-and-ends Library

-This repository is a collection of assorted personal projects by Asher Minden-Webb.
+This repository is a collection of assorted personal code sketches and small projects by Asher Minden-Webb.
 Currently consists of the following files & packages:

 ####`avltree`
 Python implementations of: